 For calendar year tax returns reporting 2022 information, the following EXTENSION due dates in 2023 will apply.

 Form 1065 (Partnerships): September 15th

 Form 1120-S (S Corporations): September 15th

 In addition to the statutory due dates listed above, some taxpayers may have estimated tax payments to make over the course of the year.
-These estimated payments are due over the course of the calendar year.
 Since our tax system is a 'pay as you go' system, some taxpayers may have to mail estimated tax payments to the Federal Government and / or State Government to cover tax on certain sources of income.
-In many cases where a taxpayer works for wages and is issued a W-2, if there is adequate withholding by the employer there may be no need to pay estimated taxes.
-However some taxpayers may be self-employed, they may have sources of passive income, unexpected income from an inheritance, a sale of a large capital asset like stock or a property 'up north', or some other financial event.
-In these cases estimated taxes may have to be paid.
-The due dates in 2020 for paying estimated tax payments.
+Estimated tax payments are not a requirement for all taxpayers, however, some taxpayers may have tax situations which warrant the need for estimated tax payments.
+Taxpayers may be self-employed, they may have sources of passive income, unexpected income from an inheritance, a sale of a large capital asset like stock or a property 'up north', or some other financial event that may trigger the need for estimated tax payments.
 Consult your tax advisor to see if estimated tax payments are necessary for your personal tax situation.

 2nd Quarterly Payment: June 15th

 4th Quarterly Payment: January 15th, 2023